AdobeDocs/commerce-merchant-services.en/help/data-export/troubleshooting-logging.md

 ---
 title: Review logs and troubleshoot
-description: "Learn how to troubleshoot [!DNL data export] errors using the data-export and saas-export logs."
+description: Learn how to troubleshoot [!DNL data export] errors using the data-export and saas-export logs.
 feature: Services
 recommendations: noCatalog
+exl-id: 55903c19-af3a-4115-a7be-9d1efaed8140
 ---
 # Review Logs and Troubleshoot

 The [!DNL data export] extension provides logs to track data collection and synchronization processes.